 Alternatively, if you don’t have a local SIM contract and don’t want to spend lots of cash on international roaming, you can download a Google Map to your phone when you are in WiFi.
 If you forget to do this, Edinburgh Airport has free (albeit slow) WiFi to download a map of Scotland to your phone, but make sure you have free space on your phone!

-It is not permitted to use a cell phone when driving in Scotland to make calls or send/receive SMS text messages.
+When driving in Scotland, it is not permitted to use a cell phone to make calls or send/receive SMS text messages.
 You can use your smartphone for navigation purposes, but it must be hands-free only (such as safely stowed on the windscreen), and you must not program navigation while the vehicle’s engine is running.
 I recommend getting a phone holder for your car dashboard for your travels.

-Often, the rental car agent will ask if you’d like them to show you around the vehicle or whether you’re happy to do it yourself.
-Always accept the offer of being shown around the vehicle, even if you feel a little silly doing so.
+The rental car agent will often ask if you’d like them to show you around the vehicle or whether you’re happy to do it yourself.
+It’s best to accept the offer of being shown around the vehicle, even if you feel a little silly doing so.

-Remember that if you’re not happy with anything you see, you should insist on an alternative vehicle.
-If you find cigarette burns, broken mirrors, or windshield cracks these need to be noted before you leave the parking lot.
+Remember that if you’re unhappy with anything you see, you should insist on an alternative vehicle.
+These must be noted before leaving the parking lot if you find cigarette burns, broken mirrors, or windshield cracks.
 Otherwise, you could be charged for the damages once you return the rental.